How You Can Save Energy

 Buying new appliances?
 Look for the ENERGY STAR® label when replacing large or small appliances.
 Click here to learn more.

 You can set up a rain barrel to collect the water that runs off your roof and use it water the lawn or wash the car.
 Find out why rain barrels are such a good idea.

 The Green Building Council helps builders and governments learn about how to make buildings that use less energy and are friendly to the environment.

 The Cool Cities campaign helps city residents and leaders learn how their city can save energy, reduce air pollution, and fight global warming.

-The ball that drops in Times Square on New Year’s Eve in New York City was recently changed over to LED lighting.
-The 9,576 LED lights replaced the 600 incandescent bulbs used in the previous ball.
+When the ball that drops in Times Square on New Year’s Eve in New York City was changed over to LED lighting, 9,576 LED lights replaced the 600 incandescent bulbs used in the previous ball.
 The new ball is more than twice as bright as the old one, but it uses only as much energy as a regular-size stove or oven.